rocky/python-xasm/HOW-TO-USE.rst

 ------------------

-The only necessary mdoule-level inforamtion that is needed is the Python "magic" number which determines which Python bytecode opcodes to use and which Python interpreter can be used to run the resulting program.
+The only necessary mdoule-level inforamation that is needed is the Python "magic" number which determines which Python bytecode opcodes to use and which Python interpreter can be used to run the resulting program.